thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 ## Objectives

-* Explain cryptographic password hashing
+* Explain what cryptographic password hashing is.
-* Explain why password hashing is important
+* Explain why cryptographic password hashing hashing is important.
-* Explain what a salt is
+* Explain what a salt is.
-* Explain why using a salt is important
+* Explain why using a salt is important.
-* Explain the process of user registration
+* Explain the process of user registration.
-* Use Knex migrations to create a users table
+* Use Knex migrations to create a users table.
-* Use an HTML form to gather user information
+* Use an HTML form to gather user information.
-* Add custom routes for user registration
+* Add custom routes for user registration.
-* Use bcrypt to hash and salt passwords
+* Use bcrypt to hash and salt passwords.

-## What is cryptographic password hashing?
+## What's cryptographic password hashing?

 **Password hashing** is a security process that takes a user-submitted password and encrypts it, producing an encoded string at a fixed length.
 Cryptographic hash functions are intended to be one-way functions, meaning it is supposed to be unfeasible to calculate the input based on an encoded string's output.